Search K

 }

-You can run the application by either clicking on the Run button (if you're in an IDE) or by typing the following into your terminal:
+You can run the application by either clicking on the Run button (if you're in an IDE) or by typing the following command into your terminal:

 dotnet run